ChristianHallerX/ChristianHallerX.github.io/index.md

 ![MG Quote](/assets/img/testimonials/mg_round.png){: style="float: left; margin-right: 1em; width:180px"}
 <i class="icomoon icon-quotes-left"></i> Christian was a crucial team mate at the Datathon we attended.
-He is easy to work with and enthusiastic to learn and share new ideas with others on the <br>team. <i class="icomoon icon-quotes-right"></i>
+He is easy to work with and enthusiastic to learn and share new ideas with others on the team. <i class="icomoon icon-quotes-right"></i>
 {:.lead}
 <br>
 <br>